Movement 21

 Movement 21 (Движение 21, D21) is a political party in Bulgaria established in 2011, led by Tatyana Doncheva.

 History

 In April 2010, Tatyana Doncheva, a former BSP deputy and member of the party's National Council, presented her new Movement 21 (D21) project, which she plans to set up as a civic association to be established as a non-governmental organization, and within a few months later became a political party.
 In 2011 it was established as a political party.

+D21 joined the BSP – United Left electoral coalition in the run-up to the October 2024 election, but left the alliance in 2025 following the BSP leadership negotiating to join government with GERB.